 #2 Do you have Estrogen dominance?
 (Are you menopausal, Perimenopausal or are you taking birth control pills or HRT… All of these have the potential to cause High levels of estrogen, low levels or progesterone, and disrupted testosterone levels?
 Often changes in libido, vaginal dryness, loss of stamina, unwanted hair growth, etc These imbalances can all cause symptoms of hypothyroidism.
 So like I said earlier, you may be producing sufficient quantity of Thyroid hormones, but the hormones are not getting delivered to the target tissues correctly.

 #3 Do you have a systemic inflammatory condition.
 Inflammation will affect the thyroid in a number of ways, Inflammation affecting your ability to convert T4 to T3, and inflammation decreasing the sensitivity of the cells in your body to thyroid hormone?

-Your test results come back and your T4 levels are low and so your doctor say Mary, your T4 levels are low and so we need to start you out on some Synthyroid.
+Your test results come back and your TSH is elevated and your T4 levels are low and so your doctor say Mary, you have hypothyroidism, we need to start you out on some Synthroid thyroid medication.

-#1- you need to figure out whats causing your poor T4 to T3 conversion and
+#1- Again, you need to figure out What’s causing Low T3 and What’s causing my High TSH

 First, inflammation (which is characteristic of all autoimmune diseases, and Hashimoto’s is no exception) causes a decrease in thyroid receptor site sensitivity.
 This means that even though you may be taking a substantial dose of replacement hormone, your cells aren’t able to utilize it properly.